Rupato/Rupato/README.md

 ## 🧠 Some facts about me
 - Strong JavaScript and frontend architecture background
 - Experience with enterprise codebases (.NET)
-- Actively expanding backend, database, and cloud expertise
+- Actively expanding backend, database, and cloud capabilities

 ---